awmckinley/config/modules/msg.uni/README.md

-# Unified Communication Platform
+# Unified Messaging Clients

-Software for aggregating multiple messaging and social media services into a single application interface, allowing users to manage various communication channels from one centralized location.
+All-in-one messaging applications that consolidate multiple communication services and platforms into a single interface.